UW-Hydro/VIC/src/README.txt

 	* Moved CLOSE_ENERGY from compile-time to run-time options.

 	* Moved SPATIAL_SNOW from compile-time to run-time options.

+	* Moved SPATIAL_FROST from compile-time to run-time options.

 	* Moved max array dimensions such as MAX_VEG, MAX_LAYERS, etc. to vicNl_def.h.